Overview

 Caregiver-led initiatives

-Our nine Employee Resource Groups (ERGs) and 13 Diversity Councils (DCs) remained active during the pandemic.
-In 2021, ERGs and DCs developed innovative programs and activities to support all caregivers during a challenging year, particularly in healthcare.
+In 2022, our nine Employee Resource Groups (ERGs) and 13 Diversity Councils (DCs) developed innovative programs and activities to support all caregivers.

 Some highlights include:

-• Offering community health screenings and COVID-19 vaccination clinics in both English and Spanish in underserved neighboring communities in Northeast Ohio.
+• Offered community health screenings and COVID-19 vaccination clinics in both English and Spanish in underserved neighboring communities in Northeast Ohio.

-• Launching the Tu Salud campaign, which highlights numerous physicians and nurse practitioners who are bilingual and fluent in Spanish to further support the needs of the Hispanic/Latinx community.
+• Further developed the Tu Salud campaign, which highlights numerous physicians and nurse practitioners who are bilingual and fluent in Spanish to further support the needs of the Hispanic/Latinx community.

 Recognition